 Is Florida a No Fault State?
 (And What Does That Mean?)

 Several states (and the territory of Puerto Rico) have adopted “no fault” laws pertaining to auto insurance.
-But what exactly is no fault insurance and how does it affect you in the event of an accident?
+But what exactly is no fault insurance and how does it affect you in the aftermath of a motor vehicle crash?

 As personal injury attorneys with decades of experience, we have plenty of insight into handling Florida no fault insurance and we believe it’s something every Florida driver should know.